wataash/portableproplib/README.md

 The "mlabbe" fork on Github has the following changes:

-- Fixes to compile on OS X
+- Fixes to compile on OS X, iOS and Android (NDK)

 ### About this version